kubernetes-sigs/gateway-api/geps/gep-1731/index.md

 // HTTPRouteRetry defines retry configuration for an HTTPRoute.
 //
-// Implementations MUST retry on connection errors (disconnect, reset, timeout,
+// Implementations SHOULD retry on connection errors (disconnect, reset, timeout,
 // TCP failure) if a retry stanza is configured.
 //
 type HTTPRouteRetry struct {